hatimsue/xmlgenerator/API.md

 <a name="XMLElement+addChildren"></a>

 ### xmlElement.addChildren(...children) ⇒ <code>this</code>
-add one or more xml children to the xml element.
+Adds one or more child nodes.

 **Kind**: instance method of [<code>XMLElement</code>](#XMLElement)